How to Avoid Online Fraud

 You may only realize you are a victim when it is too late.

-In that case, contact the financial institution in question and ask them to stop any transactions on your account.
+If this occurs, contact the financial institution in question and ask them to stop any transactions on your account.

 If you have allowed anyone remote access to your computer:

-• If you responded to a virus warning, you need to have your device checked for any virus that may have been placed on it by the fraudsters.
+- take it to a repair shop to have spyware (e.g. keyloggers) removed and have it checked for viruses that may have been placed on it by the fraudsters.

 Don't be put off by the threat of fraud